ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+If I should die to-night.
+My friends would look upon my quiet fuco
+Bufore they laid it in its resting place,
+And deein&#x27;that death had left it almost fair,
+And, laying snow-white flowers against my
+huir,
-ooth it down with tearful tenderness,
+Would smooth it down with tearful tenderness,
 And fold my hands with lingering caress,
 I&#x27;cor hands, so empty and so cold to-night 1
 If I should die to-night.